ibm-cloud-docs/Cloudant/local/maintenance.md

     determine whether the shards are spread evenly across the cluster nodes.

-   Weatherreport is a command line application that provides information about the status of a dbcore node or cluster.
-Weatherreport is useful in troubleshooting cluster issues, such as increased latencies, low disk space, or node failures.
-For more information about Weatherreport, see [Monitor cluster health with Weatherreport](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).
+   Weather report is a command line application that provides information about the status of a dbcore node or cluster.
+Weather report is useful in troubleshooting cluster issues, such as increased latencies, low disk space, or node failures.
+For more information about Weather report, see [Monitor cluster health with Weather report](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).
    {: note}

 ## Replace a node